Miracle Valley shootout: The shootout

 After being attacked by multiple church members, Sheriff Deputy Ray Thatcher was confronted by William Thomas Jr. carrying a rifle.
 Thatcher, who was the designated SWAT sniper for the day of the shootout, fired his Ruger Mini-14 semi-automatic rifle from close range, killing William Thomas Jr. and Aruguster Tate (Thomas Jr.'s father-in-law) during the shootout.
 Thatcher claimed Thomas circled around him pointing a cocked rifle, possibly a Winchester Model 1894, at him, while facing him, before Thatcher fired.
 Thatcher also claimed that Tate then stooped down and picked up Thomas's rifle and pointed it at Thatcher before he fired.
 Thatcher admitted to shooting both men, each of whom was struck with four bullets.
-Of the reported hundreds of firearms rounds fired during the shootout, the only ones reported to be from law enforcement officers were those of Deputy Townsend and a single shot from Deputy Rothrock.
+Of the reported hundreds of firearms rounds fired during the shootout, the only ones reported to be from law enforcement officers were those of Deputy William Townsend and a single shot from Deputy Rod Rothrock.

 Multiple deputies received injuries including compound bone fractures, shattered knuckles, deep lacerations from broken glass, and wounds from shotgun pellets.
 In total, two church members were killed, and seven deputies and two church members were hospitalized.
 One deputy, six-years veteran Deputy Sheriff Jeffrey Carl Brown, died on September 26, 1983, because of aneurysm from injuries he sustained at the day of the shooting after he was assaulted and struck in the chest with a five-foot long metal pipe, causing him to suffer a bruised heart.
 One of the injured church members was rendered paraplegic when a bullet fired by another church member hit his spine, and died in 1987.

 The melee lasted an estimated 15 minutes before law enforcement officers retreated from the church compound.